ipitio/closure/README.md

 ```

 2. Edit the files above (in `/opt/closure` if you installed the package).
 If you didn't install the package, change the path in `rc.local` and move it to `/etc`.
 Ensure the target is connected to the internet and reboot.
 3. On a Hub or HaaS, add a Spoke or SaaH peer by running `add.sh` (as described below).
-Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo bash restart.sh`.
+Then, for a SaaH, add an `SERVER_ALLOWEDIPS_PEER_[SaaH]=` environment variable -- using the peer's name sans the brackets -- for the wireguard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP, and run `sudo kickstart.sh`.
 This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.
 Follow a similar process for a Spoke, if needed.

 Set a Hub or HaaS up first, so you can generate the necessary peer configuration for a Spoke or SaaH, then drop it in the Spoke's or SaaH's `wireguard/config/wg_confs` directory before their reboot.